DataDog/datadog-ci-rb/README.md

 ### Experimental test suite level visibility support

-Test suite level visibility (TSLV) is available for `datadog-ci`` gem versions 0.6 and above.
+Test suite level visibility (TSLV) is available in experimental mode and disabled by default (yet).
 To enable it add the following line to Datadog configuration:

 ```ruby